 We have seen how each of the next two levels builds on the previous one and appears to be wholly dependent on it.
 And we have seen how each level provides a stopping point, able to take consistent form independently of any level which might follow it.
 But there is more to the relationships between the levels than that.

-Some people have suggested that forms - the first level - only come into existence as and when reality or thoughts create them, and that without a physical or sentient reality there would be no logic or mathematics.
+Some people have suggested that forms – the first level – only come into existence as and when reality or thoughts create them, and that without a physical or sentient reality there would be no logic or mathematics.
 But this does not explain why only certain forms can be discovered: if we created new logical forms just by thinking about them, we could create whatever we liked.
 But in practice we are bound by the immutable laws of logic to discover only what they allow.
 And of course, the laws of physics arose without anybody to invent them.
 Might a primal God have invented reason and physics?
 That just poses the self-contradiction of a primal god, a First Cause, taking Divine form without any rules for such form yet having been devised.
-No, there is no sense in the idea of physically calling something into the world of abstract order.
+No, there is no sense in the idea of physically calling something into the abstract world of Order.

 There is no obvious reason why nature did not stop at the first level.
-There is no logical imperative to concretise or realise form in a substantial way.
+There is no logical imperative to concretise or realise Order or any part of it in a substantial way.
 Anyway, which forms would be realised as laws of physics and which left behind in the abstract realm?
 Put this way, the proposition seems absurd.
 And yet the absurd happened.
 There is a second level of being, its rigidly universal laws cherry-picked from the first.
 There are many consistent rule sets in logic, why pick this particular set?
 We have no idea, although some recent research on arbitrary number strings has suggested that properties analogous to those of quantum mechanics might emerge in any attempt to build a rational understanding of the ongoing chaos, or possibly even as an emergent property of the ongoing chaos itself.
 Perhaps the universe is the way it is because it formed as some primal chaos and there is only one way that chaos can go from there.

 Anyway, once the physical world is formed, there is no obvious reason why nature did not stop there.
 Indeed, until relatively recently in the great scheme of things, it seems to have done exactly that.
 The physical world spent aeons as the ultimate level of being.
 Only very recently did it spawn ourselves and our higher animal kin, denizens of a third and hitherto unrealised level.
 It seems trite to say that the world of sentience exists only in the minds of sentient beings.
 It is bound to these minds, to the brain activity beneath, as firmly as physical law is bound to order.
-And it is bound too directly to order, for the world of meaning and symbolism is nothing if not ordered in its own way.
+And it is bound too directly to order, for the world of meaning and semantics is nothing if not ordered in its own way.
 But information is bound to a greater order than the grossly physical world is.
 It can discover many rules and other aspects of order which are not manifest in physical laws, or anywhere in the physical universe.
 We call all this mathematics.
 And it can also give rise to falsehoods.
 It can make mistakes, fantasise, even lie, and these falsehoods need not be consistent with anything else or even within themselves.

 There is one other significant difference in the way the third level relates to the second: it can make direct changes to the physical world.
 Neither higher level can affect the realm of Order, that is primal and unchanging, it stands outside of time and time itself must be its first servant.
-A remark in this text about say the quality of redness is part of the objective physical world of symbolic information, yet it is talking about a subjective, conscious experience - the far side of the hard problem.
+A remark in this text about say the quality of redness is part of the objective physical world of semantic information, yet it is talking about a subjective, conscious experience – the far side of the hard problem.
 In this way, the qualia of experience can affect the physical world.
-While the qualia themselves are inexpressible, thinking about redness creates a particular neural signal - a recollection of the physical correlate of the quale.
+While the qualia themselves are inexpressible, thinking about redness creates a particular neural signal – a recollection of the physical correlate of the quale.
 The information content of that signal then finds its way into these words.
 We can go on, as this sentence is now illustrating, to have complex ideas about these qualia.